 - Using Depo-Provera affects your natural oestrogen levels, which can cause thinning of the bones if used for an extended time.

-- Irregular bleeding may continue for some months after you stop the injections.
+- There can be a delay of up to 1 year before the return of your periods and fertility once stopping the injection.
+Irregular bleeding may continue for some months after you stop the injections.

 - Allergic reaction to the injection is possible but rare.

-- Risk of a small infection at the site of the injection is rare.
+- Risk of a small infection at the site of the contraceptive injection is rare.

 - Does not protect you against STIs